What's your name?

 We were working on a test for a room air purifier (EJ120).
 This is a highly technical product.
 There were details like MERV17 rating, quiet German motor tech, and 0.3-micron filtering that needed to be explained.

-These were details that would really appeal to the methodical shopper.
-The impulsive shopper, on the other hand, would just need the quick version of the pitch.
+These were details that would really appeal to the Digger.
+The Skimmer, on the other hand, would just need the quick version of the sales pitch.

 So here’s what we did.
 We added the question How much time do you have? to the page: